 Not me, however.
-In all fairness, I barely noticed the news — and even if I had, I’d have been less than impressed by the iPad’s price tag (a “cool” US$499).
+In all fairness, I barely noticed the news, and even if I had, I’d have been less than impressed by the price tag.
 Back then I was in hardcore savings mode, preparing for a six-month trip later that year.

-With every new version that comes out, the same question starts pounding in my head: what is the iPad offering that isn’t covered by other devices that are likely already owned by the user?
+With every new version that comes out, the same question starts pounding in my head: what is the iPad offering that other devices don’t?

 For Digital Nomads

-As someone who works from the road, I usually travel with a laptop, smartphone and camera — the holy trinity of the digital nomad.
-Many also carry a Kindle or another kind of e-reader, maybe a video camera, and some external storage.
+As someone who works from the road, I usually travel with a laptop, smartphone, and camera: the holy trinity of the digital nomad.
+Many also carry a Kindle or other brand e-reader, maybe a video camera, and some kind of external storage.

 Laptops Still Reign as Work Tools

-I find the iPad’s shortcoming most noticeable when using it as work tool — the priority of most digital nomads.
-Many working travelers have given the iPad a go as a replacement for a laptop, and most have arrived at the same conclusion:
+I find the iPad’s shortcoming most noticeable when using it for work, which is the priority for most digital nomads.
+Many working travelers have tried an iPad as a replacement for a laptop, and most have arrived at the same conclusion:

 It just makes simple working tasks more cumbersome.

-If you are a blogger or a freelance writer and editor, typing in any of the word processing apps will be significantly slower than on a traditional keyboard.
-True, you can use a Bluetooth keyboard, but the experience is only slightly improved, if at all.
+If you’re a blogger or a freelance writer and editor, typing in any of the word processing apps will be significantly slower than on a traditional keyboard.
+True, you can use a keyboard case or external Bluetooth keyboard, but that’s extra cost, and the experience is only slightly improved.

-Any time I’ve used a Bluetooth keyboard, I’ve always ended up waiting for the tablet to catch up with me, which was even more frustrating than composing a typo-filled text with the on-screen keyboard.
-Apparently this problem isn’t specific to Apple tablets, as we discovered a while ago.
+Any time I’ve used a Bluetooth keyboard, I’ve always ended up waiting for the tablet to catch up with me.
+That’s even more frustrating than composing a typo-filled email with the on-screen keyboard.

-When editing, it seems surprisingly difficult for the for the tablet to know precisely where I’m tapping on the screen.
+When editing, it seems surprisingly difficult for the tablet to know precisely where I’m tapping on the screen.
 The end result?
 More mistakes, and an even more drawn-out experience.

-If you are a photographer, editing professional-quality images is next-to-impossible on an iPad.
+If you’re a photographer, editing professional-quality images is next-to-impossible on an iPad.
 Easy tasks like crop or straighten are pretty straightforward, but anything more complicated is bound to at least steal more time than it would have in a laptop

-A couple of apps, like SnapSeed, can help with brightness and saturation, as well as offering Instagram-worthy filters.
-More useful are Adobe’s mobile versions of popular editing services Lightroom and Photoshop, offer a little more power, but, as some reviewers have pointed out, they are more workflow companions than computer replacements.
+Apps like SnapSeed can help with brightness, saturation, and other basic editing features, as well as offering Instagram-worthy filters.
+More useful are Adobe’s mobile versions of popular editing services Lightroom and Photoshop that offer a little more power, but, as some reviewers have pointed out, they are more workflow companions than computer replacements.

-Lightroom allows photographers to experiment with their images from their tablets wherever there is internet, since they link to Adobe’s subscription-only Creative Cloud — without the cloud service, the app is useless.
+Lightroom allows photographers to experiment with their images from their tablets wherever there is internet.
+Since they link to Adobe’s subscription-only Creative Cloud, without access to the cloud service, the app is useless.
 It also lacks some key desktop options, such as local adjustments and curves, and has limited export functions.